Gravity Omutujju: Early life and education

-Gereson Wabuyi was born in 1993 in Nakulabye.
+Gereson Wabuyi was born in 1995 in Nakulabye.

 Career

-Wabuyi started singing as a student at Old Kampala Secondary school, where he picked up Gravity Omutujju as a stage name.
+Wabuyi started singing as a student at Old Kampala Secondary School, where he adopted 'Gravity Omutujju' as his stage name.
 At the age of 17, he signed with Redemption Studios, where he recorded his first song, "Joanita".

 He later joined producer Didi in Born Fire, a Makindye-based group, where he connected with other artists with whom he has collaborated.
 He has received media attention for his criticisms of other musicians.